GrahamDumpleton/mod_wsgi/docs/project-status.rst

 * Opt-in support for Python's evolving concurrency models: the per-interpreter GIL (PEP 684) and free-threaded Python (PEP 703).
 * Reliability improvements, such as the v6 request-timeout machinery.
-* Bringing this documentation up to date and giving it a clearer structure.
 * Worked examples of using AI tooling to help tune Apache and mod_wsgi configuration for a particular workload.